VincePradas/VincePradas/README.md

 # 💫 About Me:
-I am bins taking Computer Science
+I am bins taking Computer Science in VSU, I'm in my 2nd year

 🌱 I’m currently learning the fundamentals of backend dev<br>